 - For students looking to volunteer, see Connect to Community: Connecting You with Opportunities to Serve, which includes over 300 easily searchable opportunities from about 240 local community partners (including nonprofits, schools, government), maintained by the Ginsberg Center.

-- Walk with Hawkeye every Tuesday at noon, starting February 2
+- Walk with Hawkeye Tuesdays at noon.

 Consider using campus resources: